 Teaching children how to cook is an easy way to encourage them to eat healthily — well into adulthood.
 One study published in the Journal of Nutrition Education and Behavior found that young adults (aged 18 to 23) with some cooking skills had better nutritional outcomes a decade later, such as eating more vegetables and consuming less fast food.

-Find simple recipes that you can make together at the Dietitians Association of Australia website.
+Find simple recipes that you can make together at the Dietitians Australia website.

 Be active for at least 1 hour